--- RULES ARE AS OF June 28th, 2020 ---

 4) Dugouts – The first-base dugout will be designated as the home team dugout.

-5) Lineup cards - Each team will be issued a four-part lineup card to be completed and distributed at game time, one part to each of the following: the home plate umpire, the scorer and the opposing team.
+5) Lineup cards - Each team will be issued a four-part lineup card to be completed and distributed at game time, one part to each of the following: the home plate umpire, the scorer and the opposing team. *Lineup cards with be submitted to the umpires and league officials electronically.

 6) Player's dress code – FULL uniform is required at all league games: